1- INITIATOR OF THE AWARD

 • Implementation of energy efficiency in private and public buildings,

-• Utilization of renewable energy sources,
+• Utilisation of renewable energy sources,

 • Capacity building of local and regional authorities,